-(Note) The above table includes current portion of long-term borrowings and corporate bonds that are due within one year.
+(Note) The above table includes current portion of long-term borrowings.

-The valuation techniques for fair value measurement for the financial liabilities described above are as follows:

-(a) Long-term borrowings
+The valuation techniques for fair value measurement for the financial liabilities described above are as follows: (a) Long-term borrowings

 The fair value of long-term borrowings with floating rates reflecting short-term interest rates, are measured at book value, considering the carrying amounts approximate to the fair value, as the Company's credit conditions do not fluctuate significantly from having the borrowings.
 The fair value of long-term borrowings with fixed interest rates are measured at the present value of the total amount of principal and interest for the remaining borrowing period, using an interest rate that would be applied for new borrowings.
 Therefore, these borrowings are classified as level 3.